tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

-N-ary pipelines may be chained by using comma expressions to make their pipeline bodies also n-ary.
+N-ary pipeline steps may be chained by using comma expressions, forming a **list-style pipeline step**.
+[TODO: Disallow bare style in list pipeline steps.]
 ```js
 (a, b) |> (f, g) |> h;
 ```
-Each element in an N-ary pipeline step is independently applied to each consecutive argument from the pipeline head.
+The results of the list will be applied to the following pipeline step as its inputs.

 <td>